 His haiku, haibun and haiga have been published in prestigious journals, including Frogpond and Modern Haiku.

 Oh, and he wrote a book, too!
 It's called Drunk Socks:Notes for a Novella and it's been published very recently on Amazon eBooks.
-He could put a link here to make it easy for you, but he believes in his heart that if you really care you will find it yourself with a little google noodling.
+Find the link to it under "What's New?".

 Holding MA degrees in Biological Sciences and Theatre Arts from Stony Brook University, he lives and writes on Long Island in New York and is a proud member of the Dramatists Guild of America.